-The most significant distinction here is the one between "processes" and everything else.
-A patent can cover a tangible thing, like a system of gears, or it can cover an intangible process, like a method for removing impurities from aviation fuel.
-It can even cover both, but at any given moment - i.e., in any given claim - it describes one or the other.
+Thus, a patent can cover a tangible thing, like a system of gears, or it can cover an intangible process, like a method for removing impurities from aviation fuel.
+It can even cover both, but at any given moment - i.e., in any given claim - it covers one or the other.
+In addition, because Section 101 includes "any new and useful improvement thereof," improvements to already-existing things are patentable subject matter.
+These can consist of combining old things with other old things, or new uses of old things.
+The resulting patent is unsurprisingly called an improvement patent.